Jos Ilagan

 Martin chewed a strip of bacon while thinking of his answer.
 “I’ll have it ready the next time, depending on how fast The Firm acts on my request.”

-Durham thought where the operational lead was taking him.
-What was the connection between RGP and Kowloon Dragon, and Kowloon Dragon with Berzowski?
-Was there a link at all or was it an anomaly?
+Durham thought about where the operational lead was taking him.
+What was the connection between RGP and Kowloon Dragon, or Kowloon Dragon with Berzowski?
+Was there a link at all, or was it an anomaly?

 “I have a NICA report purportedly linking RGP to a Chinese drug syndicate.”